 If you haven’t watched it yet, it’s time for you to invest in some serious telly time.
 But if, like us, you’ve already binged the entirety of the latest season, you’ll be scouting around for anything you can find out about future episodes of the show.
 Thankfully, there’s definitely going to be a fourth season of the sci-fi smash, so here’s everything we know about it so far.

 There’s currently no release date for the next season but given that there was a 20-month gap between season two and three, we may not be returning to Hawkins until 2021 (and the teaser clip – see above – means we may not even see Hawkins again).
+Additionally, production has been halted on season four due to the coronavirus outbreak.

 The drawing of a prisoner seen at 2:59 in the above video – which the fan reckons is of Hopper – has the number 403-X on the uniform.
 That number is the same as that of the room in the hospital where Nancy visited Mrs. Driscoll.
-Could 403 be an oh-so-subtle reference to the release date of season 4, then?
-The Reddit fan certainly thinks so, guessing that season 4 will be released on April 3, 2020.
+Could 403 be an oh-so-subtle reference to the release date of season four, then?
+The Reddit fan certainly thinks so, guessing that season four will be released on April 3, 2020.

 And wait – there’s more.
-A release date of April 3 would fit nicely with season 4 apparently being set in 1986, the year of the Chernobyl disaster – playing to an existing fan theory that the events of Stranger Things will either affect or be effected by those in Chernobyl in the next season.
+A release date of April 3 would fit nicely with season four apparently being set in 1986, the year of the Chernobyl disaster – playing to an existing fan theory that the events of Stranger Things will either affect or be effected by those in Chernobyl in the next season.
 An interesting theory, no?

 However – in light of the coronavirus pandemic, the concrete release date might now be up in the air.
 Film and TV productions around the world have been delayed or suspended, and Netflix ceased filming on all its current projects for at least two weeks.